6 Ways to Support Independence At Home

 Trip Down Memory Lane:

-This Memory Lane is a two way street.
-Senior picks a photo around the house and writes a story to kids/grandkids and vice versa.
+This Memory Lane exercise is a two-way street.
+Seniors pick photos from around their home and write a story to their kids/grandkids and vice versa.

 Independence Tip: